 For Saint Mary’s students, there’s no shortage of cultural exposure.
-Not only are we located in a culture-rich city filled with music, galleries, and theatre, we also added our own on-campus gallery in 1971.
+Not only are we located in a culture-rich city filled with music, galleries and theatre, but we also added our own on-campus gallery in 1971.
 The gallery, which was built to National Gallery of Canada Standards, was the first purpose-built university art gallery in Halifax and focuses on contemporary art.

 We’re also home to one of the finest pianos in the region.
 Many regional and international musicians have played concerts and recorded on this beautiful instrument.